Terakanambi

 Terakanambi is a village in the southern state of Karnataka, India.
 It is located in the Gundlupet taluk of Chamarajanagar district in Karnataka.
-Terakanambi has historical temples of Lakshmi Varadaraja Swamy, Triyambakapura, Hulugana Muradi Venkataramana Swamy, Hande Gopalaswamy and many more, and was the pre-coronation home of Kanthirava Narasaraja I aka Ranadhira Narasaraja (reigned 1638-1659).
+Terakanambi has historical temples of Lakshmi Varadaraja Swamy, Triyambakapura, Hulugana Muradi Venkataramana Swamy, Hande Gopalaswamy and many more, and was the pre-coronation home of Kanthirava Narasaraja I Ranadhira Narasaraja (reigned 1638-1659).

 Demographics

 As of 2001 India census, Terakanambi had a population of 7,738 with 3,898 males and 3,840 females.